Karak, Pahang: Town

-There are three petrol stations, two banks, a post office and several commercial shoplots placed throughout the town housing restaurants, vehicle workshops, convenience stores and mini-markets, and various businesses.
+There are three petrol stations, two banks, a post office, and several commercial shoplots placed throughout the town.

+The shoplots include restaurants, vehicle workshops, convenience stores, mini-markets, and various other businesses.

 History

-The area known as Karak is believed to have been named after the Karak River located on the outskirts of the town by travelers from Sumatra, Indonesia who settled there during in ages past.
+The area known as Karak is believed to have been named after the Karak River located on the outskirts of the town by travelers from Sumatra, Indonesia who settled there in ages past.
 It began to gain prominence during Malaya's British colonial era, as Pahang was one of the four states administered by British Residents under the federation of the Federated Malay States.

 British colonial era

 Foreign-run rubber plantations were then sited across Pahang, with the British-based Karak Rubber Company formed in 1907 acquiring 2,000 acres of forest area in the Bentong district, which was held on a lease from the Resident-General of the Federated Malay States.
 The company was first poised to develop the land by planting 1,000 acres with rubber over the next three years, with 100 acres already cleared, and the rest to follow suit.

 Progress was slow at first, though the Karak estate's manager E. H. Bratt found while the soil was "very good", the only lacking was manpower.
 Up to early 1911, the estate had been employing Tamilian Indian and local Malay labourers, and had just begun to see new Chinese workers come in.

 The estate first started to tap on their rubber trees in September 1912, with some 4,379 lbs of rubber harvested by the end of the year.
 The harvesting of the crop picked up over 1913, with 36,501 lbs of rubber produced, as a factory equipped with machinery was built and a motor lorry bought.
 Some 662 acres of the company's reserve land, deemed of no use to the company, was then surrendered to the government.